 Easy Garlic Broccolini

 - 1 1/2 tbsp extra virgin olive oil

-Trim about 1 1/2 inches off broccolini stems and discard.
-Slice the brocolini in half lengthwise.
+- Trim about 1 1/2 inches off broccolini stems and discard.
+Slice the broccolini in half lengthwise.

-Heat a large sauté pan over medium-high heat.
+- Heat a large sauté pan over medium-high heat.
 Add the oil and garlic and cook until golden, about 1 minute.
-Add the drained broccolini, season with kosher salt to taste and cook 1 minute, or until heated through.
+Add the drained broccolini, season with kosher salt to taste and red pepper flakes (optional), and cook 1 minute, or until heated through.